medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft-tldr.md

 matches, and each anchor id is shared per group array independently of the others.

-**`cctb` does this** — `resolveAnchorDates` passes the group's own window down into candidate resolution.
-What it does not pass down is the §7 null-guard, so an unresolved upstream anchor leaves the window unbounded instead of producing no-match.
-A translation gap rather than a semantics one, but it does change which patients match.
+**`cctb` does this** — `resolveAnchorDates` passes the group's own window down into candidate resolution, and ANDs the upstream window's §7 null-guard into the chained anchor's own, so an unresolved anchor anywhere up the chain forces no-match at every point below it.

 ## Translation obligations (not semantics)